Auzz24/random-password/README.md

 This application generates a random password for the user using HTML, CSS, and but JavaScript.

 ### Purpose
 I built this for my own use but anyone is welsome to use it.
-The primary reasson i built this was to practice my JavaScript.
+The primary reasson I built this was to practice JavaScript.

 #### Built with
 *Html